Allen Winsor: Biography

-Winsor received a Bachelor of Business Administration from Auburn University and a Juris Doctor from the Fredric G. Levin College of Law where he was inducted into the Order of the Coif and served as editor-in-chief of the Florida Law Review.
+Winsor received a Bachelor of Science in Business Administration from Auburn University and a Juris Doctor from the Fredric G. Levin College of Law where he was inducted into the Order of the Coif and served as editor-in-chief of the Florida Law Review.

 After law school, Winsor served as a law clerk to Judge Edward Earl Carnes of the United States Court of Appeals for the Eleventh Circuit.
 From 2003 to 2005, he was an associate at King & Spalding.
 He later was a partner in the Tallahassee office of Gray Robinson, where he focused on civil and appellate litigation.

 He then joined the Florida Attorney General's office and served for three years as Solicitor General of Florida, under A.G.
 Pam Bondi.

 In that position, he defended Florida's voter-approved ban on same-sex marriages that was eventually struck down, contending in a legal brief for Florida that recognizing same-sex marriages from other states would ostensibly "impose significant public harm" and that Florida possessed a legitimate interest in restricting marriage as exclusively between men and women.

 In 2016, Governor Rick Scott appointed him to the Florida First District Court of Appeal, where he served until being appointed to the federal district court by President Donald Trump.

 Ashley Schapitl, a spokeswoman for California Democratic Senator Dianne Feinstein, said Feinstein voted in opposition to Winsor's confirmation because of his role "defending laws that would restrict women's reproductive rights and the prohibition of same-sex marriage."
 She further mentioned that Winsor assisted Florida in joining an action contesting power plant emissions rules written by the Obama administration.